ATAC-seq: Single-cell ATAC-seq

 Modifications to the ATAC-seq protocol have been made to accommodate single-cell analysis.
 Microfluidics can be used to separate single nuclei and perform ATAC-seq reactions individually.
 With this approach, single cells are captured by either a microfluidic device or a liquid deposition system before tagmentation.
 An alternative technique that does not require single cell isolation is combinatorial cellular indexing.
 This technique uses barcoding to measure chromatin accessibility in thousands of individual cells; it can generate epigenomic profiles from 10,000-100,000 cells per experiment.
 But combinatorial cellular indexing requires additional, custom-engineered equipment or a large quantity of custom, modified Tn5.
 Recently, a pooled barcode method called sci-CAR was developed, allowing joint profiling of chromatin accessibility and gene expression of single cells.

 Computational analysis of scATAC-seq is based on construction of a count matrix with number of reads per open chromatin regions.
 Open chromatin regions can be defined, for example, by standard peak calling of pseudo bulk ATAC-seq data.
 Further steps include data reduction with PCA and clustering of cells. scATAC-seq matrices can be extremely large (hundreds of thousands of regions) and is extremely sparse, i.e. less than 3% of entries are non-zero.
-Therefore, imputation of count matrix is another crucial step by using methods as non-negative matrix factorization.
+Therefore, imputation of count matrix is another crucial step performed by using various methods such as non-negative matrix factorization.
 As with bulk ATAC-seq, scATAC-seq allows finding regulators like transcription factors controlling gene expression of cells.
 This can be achieved by looking at the number of reads around TF motifs or footprinting analysis.